Skirt and attached bodice, 17th century

 diameter: 105 cm

 width: 380 cm

-The skirt and the attached bodice constitute an outstanding ensemble of old Hungarian costume, a harmonious alloy of the exotic oriental traditions of earlier centuries and elements of the fast-changing Western European fashions.
+The skirt and the attached bodice constitute an outstanding ensemble of old Hungarian costumes, a harmonious alloy of the exotic oriental traditions of earlier centuries, and elements of the fast-changing Western European fashions.

 A cambric blouse and a broad lace apron used to belong to it, the former being reconstructed.
 The originally light blue, now grayish-green skirt is gathered at the waist its pattern consists of Renaissance flower bushes embroidered in metal threads and adorned with corral.
 The large symmetrical flowery bushes with back-turning tendrils alternate with straight stems of tulips.